-Your Home in Peru.
+Your Home in Peru

 You’ll be amazed by how quickly the cobblestone byways of Urubamba become as familiar as the streets in your hometown.
-VISIONS has been working with this community for nearly two decades, which means our relationships with locals run deep and strong.
+VISIONS has been working with this community for more than two decades, which means our relationships with locals run deep and strong.
 On this foundation of mutual trust and respect, you’ll make your own connections by hanging out with locals daily, while shopping at the farmers market, working alongside maestros on service projects, making traditional foods with our house cook, Neyda, learning about Incan history from project manager Nico, and playing soccer with “Urubambino” kids.
 All this conversation means ample opportunities to practice speaking Spanish and, more importantly, listen to the stories of people from another culture.

 “I made great connections and have unforgettable memories.
 The community taught me so much about Peruvian culture and about life in general.”